ewfx/gaied-scoeindia/README.md

 5) Classify email using LLM into pre defined request and sub request types
 6) Handles multi request email with primary intent identification
 7) Priority based extraction where user can define priority rules
+8) An user interface where users can upload the emails and see classification response

 High Level Flow diagram
 ![Screenshot 2](artifacts/arch/flow_chart.svg)